 Merchandise Inventories-Merchandise inventories are valued at the lower of cost or market.
 The cost of merchandise inventories are based upon an average cost methodology and inventory costs are removed on a first-in, first-out.
 Merchandise inventories may include items that have been written down to the Company's best estimate of their net realizable value.
 The Company's decisions to write-down its merchandise inventories are based on its current rate of sale, the age of the inventory and other factors.
 Actual final sales prices to customers may be higher or lower than the Company's estimated sales prices and could result in a fluctuation in gross profit.
 Historically, any additional write-downs have not been significant and the Company does not adjust the historical carrying value of merchandise inventories upwards based on actual sales experience.
+We have reserved for inventory shrinkage as of February 3, 2007 and January 28, 2006 in the amounts of approximately \$1.9 million and \$1.4 million, respectively.

 Leasehold Improvements and Equipment-Leasehold improvements and equipment are stated at cost less accumulated depreciation.
 Amortization of leasehold improvements is computed on the straight-line method over the lesser of an asset's estimated useful life or the lease term (generally 7-10 years), whichever is shorter.
-Depreciation on furniture, fixtures and equipment is computed on the straight-line method over five years.
+Depreciation on furniture, fixtures and equipment is computed on the straight-line method over 5 years.
 Maintenance and repairs are expensed as incurred.
-The cost and related accumulated depreciation or amortization of assets sold or otherwise disposed of is removed from the accounts and the related gain or loss is reported in the statement of operations.
+The cost and related accumulated depreciation or amortization of assets sold or otherwise disposed of is removed from the accounts and the related gain or loss is reported in the consolidated statement of operations.

 Valuation of Long-Lived Assets-The Company has adopted SFAS 144, "Accounting for the Impairment or Disposal of Long-Lived Assets," and reviews the carrying value of long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying value of such assets may not be recoverable.
 Measurement of the impairment loss is based on the fair value of the asset, or group of assets.
+The company determined that there was no impairment loss for the year ended February 3, 2007.
 Generally, fair value will be determined using accepted valuation techniques, such as the present value of expected future cash flows.
+Asset retirements were not material for fiscal 2006,

 Fair Value of Financial Instruments-Statement of Financial Accounting Standards No. 107 ("SFAS 107"), "Disclosures about Fair Value of Financial Instruments," requires management to disclose the estimated fair value of certain assets and liabilities defined by SFAS 107 as financial instruments.
 Financial instruments are generally defined by SFAS 107 as cash, evidence of ownership interest in an entity, or a contractual obligation that both conveys to one entity a right to receive cash or other financial instruments from another entity and imposes on the other entity the obligation to deliver cash or other financial instruments to the first entity.
-At January 29, 2005 and January 28, 2006, the carrying amounts of cash and cash equivalents, receivables, payables and other accrued liabilities approximated fair value because of the short maturity of these financial instruments.
+At January 28, 2006 and February 3, 2007 the carrying amounts of cash and cash equivalents, receivables, payables and other accrued liabilities approximated fair value because of the short maturity of these financial instruments.
 The carrying value of marketable securities, the long-term debt and the revolving credit facility approximate the fair value because these financial instruments have floating interest rates which reflect current market conditions.